Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Do you feel discomfort or pain even when you are not exercising?

-If your answer to any of these questions is yes, consult with your doctor regarding the condition and see if continuing your physical activities or training is still advisable, especially if you are an athlete.
-It would be best if you never ignore the earliest signs of overuse injuries of you might risk aggravating your condition.
+If your answer to any of these questions is yes, consult your doctor about the condition and see if continuing your physical activities or training is still advisable, especially if you are an athlete.
+You should never ignore the earliest signs of overuse injuries, as you might risk aggravating your condition.

 Ways to Prevent Overuse Injuries